 - The FE and FS exams are a closed book exam.
 Supplied reference material for the exams are electronic and are available on the NCEES website.

 REMINDER: once you successfully pass the FE Exam and graduate* (*for those who are a student at the time that they take the FE Exam), it is highly encouraged that you apply to become an official E.I.
-(Engineering Intern) in North Carolina.
+(Engineering Intern) in North Carolina-it is FREE to complete your E.I. application!
 Only those who officially apply to the NC Board and are granted by the NC Board the E.I. designation are able to list "E.I." after their name.
-Visit the North Carolina Board of Examiners for Engineers & Surveyors website to complete the E.I. application and to learn more since this option is different for ENGR and ETCM degrees!
+Visit the North Carolina Board of Examiners for Engineers & Surveyors website to complete the FREE E.I. application and to learn more since this option is different for ENGR and ETCM degrees.